nicholaswunz/JEB-commentary-database/README.md

 Manuscript will be submitted to the Journal of Experimental Biology's special issue "Building New Paradigms in Comparative Physiology and Biomechanics".

 **Raw data**
-- xxxxx.csv - JEB meta-data used for figure production.
+- JEB_data.csv - JEB meta-data used for figure production.

 **R code**
 - JEB_commentary_figure.R - Data cleaning, and figure production.